 First, simply attend any of the events and webinars offered during the National Small Business Week.
 To save you hours of research, follow these steps to find the events that will benefit you most:

-- Visit the official National Small Business Week website to look for events in your area.
+- Visit the official National Small Business Week website to look for events you might be interested in.

 - Go to Eventbrite and search for local events under the “Business” category.